OSSOS/SurveySimulator/README_CANFAR_DOCKER.md

 This is the version we will load to `images.canfar.net`.
 The `make` command builds the production versionof the container and pushes to `CANFAR`
 You may need to do a `docker login` before running this build step, see https://github.com/opencadc/skaha/tree/master/skaha-containers#publishing

-To make a full suite of releases deploy each version seperately.
+To make a release to `canfar.net` run in deploy mode.

 ```
-make deploy VERSION=o_latest
-make deploy VERSION=w_latest
-make deploy VERSION=d_latest
+make deploy
 ```

 ### Tag on images.canfar.net ###
-Once you have loaded the images log into image.canfar.net and tag them ask `desktop-app` images.
+Once you have loaded the images log into `images.canfar.net` and tagged them as `desktop-app` images.